leap-stc/leap-stc.github.io/book/guides/data_guide.md

 # Data Guide

 Data is fundamental to most people's work at LEAP.
-This guide describes best practices how to find, read, write, transfer, ingest, and catalog data.
+This guide describes best practices for how to find, read, write, transfer, ingest, and catalog data.

 ## Discovering Dataset